 Our world right now is very far from the idyllic picture that is presented by permaculture.
 Please note that though I said “idyllic”, permaculture is a very practical and useful system that has tremendous potential to support communities as well as repair damaged ecosystems.
 The only thing it that it will take time – as all good things tend to do – and is not some magical quick-fix that you can turn on and off at your convenience.

 Many permaculture communities, schools and organizations have risen up around the world in answer to our current crisis.
 You can find comprehensive lectures online for free, as well.
+And if you’re interested in homesteading, take a look at all the practical homesteading skills that will be super useful to you.

 Our consumer culture fixates more on producing the maximum number of products – devouring resources at an unsustainable rate while doing it – and less on the heavy price paid by wildlife, indigenous communities, and the environment.